JeffreyRiggle/my-site/content/blog/promises-history/index.md

 ## The gap

-Over time we can see how a solution to a distributed computation problem snowballed into a library in Javascript hated for the callback hell it created.
-What is facinating is in its roots there was no callback hell.
+What was once a distributed computation solution snowballed into a library in Javascript hated for the callback hell it created.
+However its roots there was no callback hell.
 This callback hell was a result of building a library when a native language feature was needed.
 Async is far more in the spirit of the original promise concept.
-However where I think all implementations in the Javascript ecosystem have failed is the original requirement of error handling.
-One of the core problems promises aimed to solve was better error types.
-Unfortunately somewhere along the way we lost that.
+However I would argue that all implementations in the Javascript ecosystem have failed is the original requirement of error handling.
+If we think back Javascript Promises lost some incredibly valuable capabilities,

+* The strong typing on failures was lost
+* The semantics of a claim no longer exist
+* The visibility of a promise state is now gone

+To me the most unfortunate amoung these is the loss of failure types.
 Even typescript wasn't able to resurrect this as the types for promise only include a result type and do not have an error type.